chrisboo/cueclick/README.md

    This is because we have yet to submit this form: https://support.google.com/code/contact/oauth_app_verification which will be done at a later date after deployment
    - Update the code with the respective client key and API key (meaning the code in `homePage.js` which is in the `js` folder
-   - Go to the terminal/command line, and type in the following commands:
-        - `npm install express`
-        - `npm install express-static`
-        - `npm install socket.io`

-Alternatively, simply type `npm install` while in the project folder since the dependencies are already stated in `package.json`
+   - Go to the terminal/command line, and type `npm install` while in the project folder since the dependencies are already stated in `package.json`

    - To run the code, go to the terminal and type `node server.js` (make sure you are in the correct directory, i.e. the `assets` folder)
    - Go to `localhost:8000` to see the result on your desktop
-   - Now, you can also go to your mobile phone, and enter the corresponding ipv4 address, along with the port (e.g. 129.168.1.209:8000) to see the mobile site
+   - Now, you can also go to your mobile phone, and enter the corresponding ipv4 address (from desktop), along with the port (e.g. 129.168.1.209:8000) to see the mobile site

 ## Known issues and bugs